 Commercial Vehicle Accidents Are Usually Severe

-It’s important to note that this minimum insurance requirement applies to the trucking company or the commercial truck owner.
+It’s essential to note that this minimum insurance requirement applies to both the trucking company and the commercial truck owner.
 If the truck driver is an independent contractor, they may have other liability insurance besides the company’s insurance.
 Often, larger companies can also carry excess coverage that is stacked on top of the primary policy.

 The insurance requirements may be higher in certain cases, such as when the 18-wheeler transports hazardous materials.
 Details regarding insurance coverage for hazardous materials can be found in the Texas Transportation Code.